 No matter what your intended major at Salem is, the QUEST Program is here for you to help you boost those necessary skills and assist in preparing you for the future.

-If you need help just once, try our walk-in tutoring, if it is available for your course (not all courses are supported with walk-in tutoring).
-If you need more regular, one-on-one help, use the forms on the Moodle page to request a tutor.
+If you need help, check the Walk-In Tutoring Schedule and come see us in SCIENCE 304.
 You can also just peruse the resources available and work at your own pace.
 Whatever works for you and your learning style is supported by QUEST.

 QUEST tutors are your peers who have been recommended by the Salem College faculty and who have been trained by the Office of Academic Support staff.
 Each QUEST tutor has distinguished herself as an exemplary student and has demonstrated excellence in the course(s) that she is authorized to tutor.

-To access the QUEST Center, log in at my.salem.edu with your Salem login and password and click College Moodle.
+To access the QUEST Program's resources, log in at my.salem.edu with your Salem login and password and click College Moodle.
 Select “QUEST Program” from the categories of courses and choose “The QUEST Program”.
 The first time you access the site, you will be asked to enter the enrollment key, which is QUEST (all capital letters).
 Navigating through the site will allow you to see many different topics, courses, and resources that are specifically chosen to help you succeed.
-One-on-one tutor request forms are available for on-line completion for each of the courses supported by QUEST; click here to see an example of how supported courses are represented on the QUEST Program Moodle page.

-Please note that the QUEST Program does not offer one-on-one or walk-in tutoring during official College holidays, breaks, January Term or during summer sessions, but all resources on the Moodle site are available to enrolled Salem College students (undergraduate and graduate) twenty-four hours per day, seven days per week, three hundred and sixty-five days per year.
-During the Spring 2013 semester, there will be no walk-in tutoring on March 6, from March 23 - April 1 (Spring Break and Easter Monday), April 24 (Celebration of Academic Excellence), or during Honors Convocation on May 15.
-Walk-in tutoring officially ends with the last scheduled session on May 15.
+Please note that the QUEST Program does not offer walk-in tutoring during official College holidays, breaks, January Term or during summer sessions, but all resources on the Moodle site are available to enrolled Salem College students (undergraduate and graduate) twenty-four hours per day, seven days per week, three hundred and sixty-five days per year.